renotion-xyz/.github/profile/README.md

     - You will be asked to configure both CNAME and TXT (for domain verification and TLS certificate issuance)
 3. When DNS is configured – you're good to go!

+## Roadmap

+- [ ] Allow to set custom metadata for pages
+  Set title, description, other SEO attributes
+- [ ] Allow to add custom scripts
+  Will be useful to be able to add analytics
+- [ ] Allow to add multiple pages for one domain (on different paths)
+- [ ] Allow global style updates

 ## Architecture
 ![](https://raw.githubusercontent.com/renotion-xyz/.github/main/profile/assets/schema.jpg)